 - There is only one water source available in between the trek and there might be a chance that you miss that.
 So, carry a lot of water for the trek in a bottle.

 - Always carry a light woolen sweater/jacket for the trek.
-In winters, carry at least 3 layers of thermal clothing as temperature drops in negative in January.
+In winters, carry at least three layers of thermal clothing as temperature drops in negative in January.

-- Ensure you inform your friends/family of your whereabouts and itinerary prior to embarking in the journey.
-Your fun should not be a cause of headache or anxiety for your loved ones!
+- Ensure you inform your friends/family of your whereabouts and itinerary before embarking in the journey.
+Your fun should not be a cause of headaches or anxiety for your loved ones!

 - If this is your first-ever trek (Congratulations, by the way), or if you’re a relatively new trekker and especially if you’re trekking in the winter months – it is advisable to have a guide with you.